T-Mobile Prepaid

 As the company scaled, a surge of new users revealed a critical failure point in our digital purchase experience.
-The checkout flow—previously functional at smaller volumes—was now leading to crashes, drop-offs, and mounting customer complaints.
+The checkout flow, previously functional at smaller volumes, was now leading to crashes, drop-offs, and mounting customer complaints.
 Stakeholders were misaligned on whether the core issue was infrastructure, interface usability, or miscommunication of value.
-There was no clear direction—but we knew loyalty was dropping and revenue risk was rising.
+There was no clear direction, but we knew loyalty was dropping and revenue risk was rising.

-Role & Responsibilities
+Overview of Role and Responsibilities

 The Challenge